 WIPL Executive Director

-Terri DeCenzo serves as the executive director of Women in Philanthropy and Leadership for Coastal Carolina University.
+Terri DeCenzo serves as the executive director of Women in Philanthropy and Leadership for Coastal Carolina University (WIPL).
 She is married to Coastal Carolina University President David A. DeCenzo.
-When he joined the University in 2002, she became passionately involved with the life of the university.
+When he joined the university in 2002, she became passionately involved with the life of the university.

-She has taken an active role in issues relating to student government, NCAA athletics, and Greek life, among others.
-Her energetic leadership has been instrumental in expanding membership throughout the community and in bringing highly successful women leaders in business, politics and education to campus to speak and inspire women in the university community.
-She initiated and led the university's relief effort for Shelter Haiti, a community-wide volunteer project to build and ship 1,001 prefabricated homes to Haitian families.
+She has taken an active role in issues relating to student government, leadership, NCAA athletics, and Greek life, among others.
+She has been instrumental in bringing highly successful women leaders in business, politics and education to campus to speak and inspire women in the university community.

 Since she began her service as executive director of WIPL in 2007, the organization has awarded more than $172,500 in scholarships to 122 deserving CCU students.
-She has led the fund-raising efforts toward attaining an endowed scholarship fund in excess of $100,000 in addition to securing scholarships for Coastal Carolina University students to attend the prestigious Washington Internship Institute and study Global Women's Leadership Development, among others.
+She has led the fund-raising efforts toward attaining an endowed scholarship fund in excess of $100,000 and has secured scholarships for Coastal Carolina University students to attend the prestigious Washington Internship Institute and study Global Women's Leadership Development, among others.
 The annual Women's Leadership Conference and Celebration of Inspiring Women has become WIPL's signature event and has featured more than 275 world-class speakers and has honored 34 exceptional women whose lives have made a significant impact in South Carolina, the nation and beyond.

-The DeCenzos have four children: Mark, Meredith, Gabriella and Natalie.
+The DeCenzos have four children: Mark (his wife Jen), Meredith, Gabriella and Natalie.